2018 New Age Gecko 16BE Enduro

 - Curtains for the bunks – installed curtain tracks and cut down a set of ready-made curtains to fit.

 - Converted the awkward ‘half-wardrobe’ at the end (beside the kid’s bunks) into a full wardrobe with functional storage – 3 big drawers at the bottom, hanging space at the top.
-This area houses all the kid’s clothing and the pop-up laundry hamper.
+This area houses all the kid’s clothing, hats and jackets, plus a charging station for devices.
 This was completed by a local cabinet-maker for less than $400.

 - Additional tap on the drawbar